 Do Japanese beetle traps work?

-Japanese beetle traps are baited with artificial pheromones to lure in the beetles and trap them in a bag hanging below.
-The traps are very effective at attracting Japanese beetles.
-In a heavily infested area, around 10,000 were found in a trap after one day!
+Japanese beetle traps work by baiting the beetles with artificial pheromones.
+This lures them into a hanging bag and traps them there.
+These traps are very effective.
+Once, in a heavily infested area, around 10,000 beetles were found in a trap after one day!

 How, then, can Japanese beetles be controlled?

-Those willing to use a chemical solution should check out a relatively new product called chlorantraniliprole, which goes by the trade name Acelepryn G® and is sold by Scotts® as GrubEx®.
-When a Japanese beetle population was discovered in Cedar Mill, Oregon, in 2017, the Oregon Department of Agriculture was granted a court order to apply Acelepryn G® to all 2400 residences there, an indication of the gravity with which this pest is viewed in a state where it is not yet a problem.
-That the product was deemed fit to use on an entire city is also an indication of its low toxicity to people, pets, and wildlife.
+Those willing to use a chemical solution will want to look into chlorantraniliprole, also known as Acelepryn G®.
+It’s also sold under the name GrubEx®.
+When a Japanese beetle population was discovered in Cedar Mill, Oregon, in 2017, the Oregon Department of Agriculture applied Acelepryn G® to all 2,400 residences there.
+That the product was deemed fit to use on an entire town is a fairly good indication of its low toxicity to people, pets, and wildlife.

 Coping with Japanese beetles

-Japanese beetles have established themselves in the eastern United States.
-Lacking the natural predators they have in Japan, their numbers have exploded, and they do millions of dollars of damage to lawns, plants, and Trees each year.
-However, this doesn’t mean that you can’t have a beautiful landscape even in Japanese beetle country.
-Choose Japanese beetle–resistant Trees and plants, handpick the insects as soon as they appear, and use low toxicity pesticides when necessary, and you’ll have a healthy, thriving garden that you’ll be proud to show off!
+As these pests in the US lack the natural predators they would have in Japan, their numbers have exploded, and they do millions of dollars of damage each year.
+However, this doesn’t mean that you can’t have a thriving outdoor space!
+Choose Japanese beetle–resistant Trees and plants, handpick the insects as soon as they appear, and use low-toxicity pesticides when necessary.